If you sit at a desk all day and lead a sedentary lifestyle, you may have a posterior pelvic tilt.

 ** Ensure that your knee doesn’t pass the level of your toe while in the lunge position, because this position increases stress on the knee

-– Aim for 3 repetitions
+– Aim for 2 to 5 repetitions of this exercise.

-How to perform:
+How to do it:

-4. Leg Raises
+6. Leg Raises

 How to perform it: